 Kickstarter offers its project “Creators” a few analytical tools that can help determine what went wrong in a failed campaign, increasing not only the chance of success in a follow-up campaign, but also for your business in general.
 Simply running a Kickstarter product design campaign is a fantastic market feedback exercise for a product, and sometimes early mistakes in design, marketing, or positioning can be identified and corrected by the time a product transitions from Kickstarter to retail.

-I currently have a Kickstarter campaign running for the YogoMat, the eco-friendly yoga mat that folds and secures to fit in bags and purses, and that can also be cleaned and hanged to dry.
-The campaign’s original goal was $16K, but in the first 4 weeks of the campaign the YogoMat has already raised over $24K, and the campaign will continue for another 4 weeks.
+I currently have a Kickstarter campaign running for the YOGO mat, the iconic, folding, eco-friendly yoga mat that fits in purses and backpacks.
+The campaign’s original goal was $16K, but in the first four weeks of the campaign the YOGO mat has already raised over $24K, and the campaign will continue for another four weeks.